Top Issues: Low Income Housing/Low Income Energy Programs

 If these housing and HVAC programs do not follow quality installation industry standards, then taxpayer money is being wasted on homes and HVAC systems that consume more energy than they are supposed to.

-SOLUTION: ACCA believes that funding programs to help low income families install HVAC systems or improve their home’s efficiency should follow the HVAC industry’s installation/home evaluation & performance standards.
+SOLUTION: ACCA believes that funding programs to help low-income families install HVAC systems or improve their home’s efficiency should follow the HVAC industry’s installation/home evaluation & performance standards.